eriktoller/stress_displacement_calcualtor/README.md

    - Calculates the stress fields and provide them in `data.bin` and the dimensions in `dim_data.bin`.
 3. Run `bin_read.m`
    - Reads the data and plots the stress fields.

+## Included
+The program inludes several analytic element for linear elasticity.
+Currently the following anlaytic elements are included:
+- gravity and
+- cracks (not yet released).

+The elements are coded into the program and to ad new it code needs to be altered.

 Created by,
 Erik Toller